Office of Student Employment

 All students must fill out W-4 and I-9 forms before they can be authorized to work.
 To complete these forms, students should visit the Office of Financial Aid located at 216 Tremont St, 4th floor.

 IRS form W-4 is the Employee’s Withholding Allowance Certificate.
 This certificate determines how much tax is withheld from an employee’s paycheck each pay period.
 Please note: the number of allowances claimed on the W-4 is not necessarily the number that will be claimed on your federal tax returns.
 The “exempt” status is only allowed for one year.
 Students who claim “exempt” are required to complete a new W-4 at the beginning of the new calendar year.
 International students cannot claim “exempt” status on the W-4 form.

 United States Citizenship and Immigration Services form I-9 is the Employment Eligibility Verification form.
 This form verifies that you are legally eligible to work in the United States.
 To determine eligibility to work, students must provide acceptable documentation.
 Documents presented to complete the I-9 form must be originals.
 Faxes and photocopies cannot be accepted.
 Laminated Social Security cards also cannot be accepted, as they are invalid.
 If a document submitted as identification requires a signature and is not signed, it will be considered invalid, and the student must provide an alternate form of identification.
 Students may not use any form of expired identification to establish identity and eligibility.
 A list of acceptable documentation can be found on the back of the I-9 form.
-This form must be filled out by the student, in person, at the Student Service Center.
+This form must be filled out by the student, in person, at the Office of Financial Aid.

 - Summer 2014 Emerson Employment

 - Academic Year 2014-2015 Emerson Employment

 - Academic Year 2014-2015 Federal Work Study